-If you wanted to make a big batch of the chai spice or are using a store-bought mixture, you can simply multiply the ratios I recommend and keep the spice mix in a jar.
+If you wanted to make a big batch of the chai spice mix or are using a store-bought mixture, you can simply multiply the ratios I recommend and keep the spice mix in a jar.

 And then cut in a stick of chilled butter cut into cubes and mix in grated carrots, heavy cream, and chopped walnuts if you want.

-On a lightly floured surface, knead the dough a bit and form into a mound that's about 3/4″ thick.
+On a lightly floured surface, knead the dough a bit and form into a mound that's about ¾" thick.